mygonia/monochromeStippling/README.md

 7. The shade of the pixel in the source determines the likelihood of its corresponding pixel in the new image being filled in

 8. Repeated for all pixels until finished

+<h1>Example</h1>
+The repository contains three additional files as an example: ricePaddy.jpg, ricePaddyMonochrome.png, and ricePaddyStippled.png

+ricePaddy is the source image obtained from Pixabay on https://www.pexels.com/photo/scenic-view-of-rice-paddy-247599/

+ricePaddyMonochrome is the image converted into monochrome

+ricePaddyStippled in the final, processed image made to look like it made using a stippling technique